Hybrid electric aircraft: 2011

-Nasa sponsored a centennial challenge to encourage the development of the world's most fuel-efficient airplane.
-The contest got co-sponsored by Google and was conducted in California skies.
+NASA sponsored a centennial challenge to encourage the development of the world's most fuel-efficient airplane.
+The contest was co-sponsored by Google and conducted in California.
 Amongst the entrants was the world's first parallel gas-electric hybrid aircraft called the EcoEagle, built by students of Embry-Riddle Aeronautical University, two electric airplanes - the Pipistrel Taurus G4 and the eGenius.

 2014

 Faradair Aerospace launches a Triple Box-wing hybrid electric aircraft concept Called the BEHA (Bio Electric Hybrid Aircraft) as one of the world's first regional aircraft specifically designed for hybrid electric regional flight.
 The UK start-up has continued development from the initial concept to the latest BEHA M1H variant, with future opportunity for unmanned and all electric variants.
 The E-STOL BEHA has gained support from key members of the UK Government and the airframe development has been conducted at Swansea University.

 2017

 Zunum Aero, backed by Boeing and JetBlue, is working since 2014 on a family of 10- to 50-seat hybrid electric regional aircraft.
-On 5 October 2017, Zunum launched the development of a six-to-12-seat aircraft.
+On 5 October 2017, Zunum launched the development of a six-to-twelve-seat aircraft.
 Aiming to fly in 2020 and be delivered in 2022, it should lower operating costs by 40–80% to reach available seat miles (ASM) costs of a 78-seat Dash 8-Q400.

 On 28 November 2017, Airbus announced a partnership with Rolls-Royce plc and Siemens to develop the E-Fan X hybrid-electric airliner demonstrator, to fly in 2020.